Einstein-Maxwell fields as solutions of higher-order theories: Degenerate Kundt: non-null fields

 To summarize, we have shown that the family of Einstein-Maxwell solutions $(\bg,\bF)$ given by~\eqref{4D_nonnull_metric} and \eqref{4D_nonnull_F} are universal in the sense defined in section~\ref{subsec_backgr}.
 It also follows from the above derivation that they are the unique universal solutions when $\cF$ is non-null.

 Let us recall that in the Einstein-Maxwell theory solutions~\eqref{4D_nonnull_metric}, \eqref{4D_nonnull_F} represent non-expanding gravitational waves propagating in the Levi-Civita--Bertotti--Robinson, charged (anti-)Nariai and Pleba\'nski-Hacyan direct product universes \cite{LeviCivita17BR,Nariai51,Bertotti59,Robinson59,CahDef68,PlebHac79}, to which they reduce for $h=0$.
 They were first found in \cite{GarAlvar84,Khlebnikov86} and further studied in \cite{OrtPod02,PodOrt03,OrtAst18} (see also \cite{Lewand92,Ortaggio02} in the vacuum limit $\Phi_1=0$).
 They are of Petrov type II(D) iff $\Lambda_0\neq0$ (i.e., iff $k_1\neq-k_2$) and of type N(O) otherwise.
+Since for these solutions the covariant derivatives of $\cF$ and $\bR$ are both 1-balanced (as noticed above), they cannot be used to construct any invariants.
+Furthermore, the frame components of b.w.~0 of both $\bR$ and $\cF$ are constant ($R=4\Lambda_0$ and \eqref{Phi1_const} with the first of \eqref{nonnull_NP}), which enables one to conclude that no non-constant invariants can be constructed, neither from $\bR$ nor from $\cF$ (not even mixed ones) -- in particular demonstrating that the metric is CSI (cf. section~\ref{subsec_prelim}).